 Master of Business Administration/Master of Science in Data Science

 Darden offers a combined program with the University of Virginia School of Data Science that grants a Master of Data Science degree and an MBA degree in 24 months, instead of the 32 months that would be required if each degree were pursued independently.
 This program combines the School of Data Science’s action-oriented 11-month curriculum with Darden's "best education experience in the U.S." (The Economist, 2011-2019).
 Students who pursue this dual degree will become coveted hires and indispensable leaders in a variety of fields, including consulting, finance, and technology.

-Students in the dual degree program will begin their coursework in July of their enrollment year.
-Over the summer, they will take 9 credits of Data Science coursework (3 credits online starting in June, and 6 credit hours in-person starting in July).
+Students in the dual degree program will begin their coursework in summer of their enrollment year.
+Students enroll in 9 credits of in-person coursework over the summer, starting on June 21st.
 During the first year, they will be enrolled in the full Darden School of Business First Year curriculum, as well as some continued coursework at the School of Data Science.
 In their second year, they will be taking classes at both Darden and the School of Data Science and will graduate from both programs in May with their MBA cohort.

 Dual-degree students may be eligible for a 24-month OPT STEM extension.